Instructors

 Scotty Karas

-Scotty Karas, instructor
+Scotty Karas, permaculture instructor at Wild Abundance

 Scotty’s first experience growing plants was growing up with his mother in her suburban Maryland garden.
 He received his degree in Industrial Engineering from Penn State University in 2007.
 When Scotty was introduced to Permaculture on a WWOOF farm in 2008, he realized he was able to apply his engineering brain to living systems.
 Scotty received his PDC in 2009 and immediately started getting hands-on experience.